 Baptists are a mainstream Christian group.
 However, we have four distinctives:

 Apart from these four distinctives we also emphasise the importance of individual faith in Jesus as Lord and Saviour, freedom of religious conscience, the importance of the local Christian community and its lifestyle, and the independence of the church from the state.

 The modern denomination was founded in the early 17th Century because certain groups of Christians felt the need for reform and change.
 Our roots can be traced back earlier still to the Anabaptists of Europe in the sixteenth century.
 The first Baptist Church in this country was founded in Spitalfields, London, in 1612.

 There are many Baptists around the world including large numbers in the USA and the former states of the USSR.
 We are the biggest single Protestant grouping in the world.

-Famous Baptists of the twentieth century include Martin Luther King and Billy Graham.
+Famous Baptists of the last 100 years include Martin Luther King and Billy Graham.
 Famous Baptists of previous centuries include John Bunyan (seventeenth century) and Charles Haddon Spurgeon (nineteenth century).